IvanRaykovskiy/code-conventions/csharp-dotnet.md

 > statement by starting on the following line at the same indentation level, even if the
 > nested using contains a controlled block

+2. Write only one statement per line.
+3. Write only one declaration per line.
+4. Add at least one blank line between method definitions and property definitions
-2. Use braces to explicitly show required execution order without guessing operators priority
+5. Use braces to explicitly show required execution order without guessing operators priority

     :x: Bad
     ```csharp